We like to explore, educate, and share ideas involving options trading. Come along with us on

 Even if you are an options seller who relies on theta, it is important to study delta.
 Delta is not important to directional trading exclusively, and it can be used to edit positions and hedge your bets.
 Stay profitable and happy making money trading delta options.

-Related Topics: delta
+Related Topics: Delta

 Like what you read?
 Please Share!